 (a) Request and follow the resident's written instructions for transferring the resident's funds;

-(b) Return, upon the resident's or, when applicable, the resident's agent's demand, the resident's money that the assisted living program has in its possession and have the resident or agent sign a receipt for the money; or
+(b) Return, upon the resident's or, when applicable, the resident agent's demand, the resident's money that the assisted living program has in its possession and have the resident or resident agent sign a receipt for the money; or

-(c) Make available to the resident or the resident's agent, within 3 banking days, the resident's money which is held in an account with a bank, the State, or county or municipal treasurer.
+(c) Make available to the resident or the resident agent, within 3 banking days, the resident's money which is held in an account with a bank, the State, or county or municipal treasurer.

 J. Ownership Change.